anshbordia/Algortihms/Automatic Text Summarization/README.md

 Please see the attached published research paper summarization_paper.pdf for a detailed description of the project.

-Simply download the files and run the python script ann.py
+Simply download the files and run the python script ann.py.
+Give the article within double quotes.

 Dependencies:
 1) Python 3.6 (Could scale to other versions easily with minor changes)